phyzical/docker.labelInjector/README.md

 If you enter a value of `REMOVE` it will instead remove the label if found.

+Special flags include:

+* will be replace with the magic value works with both key and value

+* `${CONTAINER_NAME}`

 Before it updates it will backup the template being used just incase something does go wrong.
 ![form](images/form.png)

-If you find this happen you should eb able to restore the backup via `/boot/config/plugins/dockerMan/templates-user/my-TEMPLATE_NAME.DATE.bak`
+If you find this happen you should be able to restore the backup via `/boot/config/plugins/dockerMan/templates-user/my-TEMPLATE_NAME.DATE.bak`